 - Only complete words are supported when the rule is applied to messages.
-For example, if you add "bad" to the custom word list, a message with the word badminton isn't treated as a match.
+For example, if you add bad to the custom word list, a message with the word badminton isn't treated as a match.

-- Word searches are performed on subject, body, and text attachments.
+- Word matching is done on the message subject, body, and any text attachments.

 How settings are applied

 Unless you change the options, the rules apply to all users in an organizational unit.
 You can disable in a child organization any rules they inherit from a parent organization.
 You can also add multiple rules to each organization.